akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Modder_Manual.md

 * Local Daylight
 * Temps

-Following reccomended to use `dataExtractors\ZoneExtractor.lua` and example mission under `dataExtractors\PositioningMissions` to generate
+Following recommended to use `dataExtractors\ZoneExtractor.lua` and example mission under `dataExtractors\PositioningMissions` to generate
 * Spawn points
 * Water Area
 * Water Exclusion Areas (Islands)

+### Database/Situations directory
+A Situation is red and blue control areas.
+Its  recommended to use `dataExtractors\ZoneExtractor.lua` using a mission that has one Red Side polygon and one Blue side Polygon
 * Red Control Area
 * Blue Control Area